mrc-ide/demogsurv/README.md

 # hhsurveydata

-The goal of hhsurveydata is to …
+The goal of hhsurveydata is to:

   - Calculate common demographic indicators from household survey data, including child mortality, adult mortality, and fertility.
-  - Stratify indicators according to arbitrary age groups, calendar periods, birth cohorts, calendar periods, time before survey, or other survey variables (region, residence, wealth category, educatation, etc.).
+  - Stratify indicators according to arbitrary age groups, calendar periods, birth cohorts, time before survey, or other survey variables (region, residence, wealth category, education, etc.).
   - Efficiently prepare event / person-year datasets from survey data for other model-based analysis.
   - Provide standard error estimates for all indicators via Taylor linearization or jackknife.
   - Calculate sample covariance for indicators estimated from a single complex survey (e.g. time-series of child mortality estimates).
-  - Default parameters for analysis of [DHS recode datasets](https://dhsprogram.com/data/) without fuss, but flexible implementation for use with other survey data.
+  - Default parameters are specified for analysis of [DHS recode datasets](https://dhsprogram.com/data/) without fuss, but funciton implementation is flexible for use with other survey data.

 For analysis of DHS data, the package interacts well with [`rdhs`](https://ojwatson.github.io/rdhs/).
 See the vignette *TO BE